ToruNiina/AWKesome/README.md

     $awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk \
          -f src/ContactMap.awk -v threshold=6.5 -v pdbfile="hoge.pdb" -v model=1

 Here, _threshold_ is the definition of contact.
 If the distance of certain pair of particle is lesser than this value, the particles are considered as making pair.
 _pdbfile_ is the name of PDB file you want to analyze.
 _model_ is an ID of the model you want to analize.

+### RMSDCalculator
+RMSDCalculator.awk calculates RMSD.

+    $awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk \
+         -f lib/utils.awk -f MatrixOperation.awk -f lib/JacobiMethod.awk \
+         -f lib/BestFit.awk src/RMSDCalculator.awk -v ref=reference.pdb \
+         -v movie=some.movie

+As reference structure, PDB file that contains CG-structure of the model is required.
+The reference PDB must not contain MODEL line.

+__NOTE__: This calculates only whole structure.
+Not each chain.

 ## Testing